browserengineering/book/book/scheduling.md

 ::: {.further}
-Unfortunately, Python currently has a [global interpreter lock][gil], so our two Python threads don't truly run in parallel,[^why-gil] and our browser's *throughput* won't increase much from multi-threading.
-Nonetheless, the *responsiveness* of the browser thread is still massively improved, since it often isn't blocked on JavaScript or the front half of the rendering pipeline.
-This is an unfortunate limitation of Python that doesn't affect real browsers, so try to pretend it's not there.[^why-locks]
+Unfortunately, Python currently has a [global interpreter lock][gil], so Python threads don't truly run in parallel.[^why-gil] Threading in Python therefore doesn't increase *throughput*, though it can increase *responsiveness*.
+This is an unfortunate limitation of Python that doesn't affect real browsers, so in this chapter just try to pretend the GIL isn't there.[^why-locks]
 :::

 [gil]: https://wiki.python.org/moin/GlobalInterpreterLock